 - PO 1.
-Perform administrative, service, and technical functions of professional practice in libraries and information centers. - PO 2.
-Use existing and emerging technologies to meet system, user, and other needs in libraries and information centers. - PO 3.
+Perform administrative, service, and technical functions of professional practice in libraries and information centers by demonstrating skills in information resources, reference and user services, administration and management, and organization of recorded knowledge and information. - PO 2.
+Use existing and emerging technologies to meet needs in libraries and information centers. - PO 3.
 Integrate relevant research to enhance work in libraries and information centers. - PO 4.
 Demonstrate professionalism in their work in libraries and information centers.